Alcohol causes seven cancers, top doctors warn

 Liver cancer is caused by cirrhosis, which is in turn caused by drinking.
 When cirrhosis develops, healthy liver cells are replaced by damaged scar tissue cells, which can become cancer cells.

-Alcohol, Dr LoConte says, "interferes with the absorption of folate, which is a critical step in the development of colon cancer."
+Alcohol, LoConte says, "interferes with the absorption of folate, which is a critical step in the development of colon cancer".

 When a woman's estrogen levels become abnormally high, the hormone puts her at higher risk for breast cancer.
-Alcohol has been shown to increase estrogen levels, thus putting women at greater risk of breast cancer.
+Alcohol has been shown to increase estrogen levels.

 But if you drink more than that, all hope is not lost.
 "If you drink more, drinking less will definitely reduce your risk," she says.
 "If you move from a 'heavy drinker' to a 'moderate drinker' your risk of all of the cancers does go down."